Share

 - Review results with your remote or in-person healthcare provider.

-A recent study published by the National Institute of Health Research shows the accuracy of at-home STI tests:
+A recent study published by the National Institute of Health Research shows the accuracy of at-home diagnostic STI tests:

 - At-home health testing picked up 98% of pooled and single swabs infections for gonorrhea.